Interactive Simulations with JSPlotly

 Context:

-The example illustrates the addition of a base in a system containing a weak acid and its conjugate base.
-The titration equation refers to a triprotic acid, the phosphoric acid of the buffer of the same name, but it would also work for many others, such as those present in the Krebs cycle (citrate, isocitrate).
+The example illustrates the addition of base in a system containing a weak acid and its conjugate base.
+The titration equation refers to a triprotic acid, phosphoric acid of the homonymous buffer, but it would equally serve for many others, such as those present in the Krebs cycle (citrate, isocitrate).

 Equation: